skip to main content

 Environmental Issues

-With our Climate Strategy and Action Plan being adopted in February 2023, we will be drawing all our activity together to measure and monitor our impact on CO2 and nature to ensure we continue to deliver and influence positive change towards a Net Carbon Zero Huntingdonshire by 2040.
+With the adoption of our Climate Strategy and Action Plan in February 2023, we will be drawing all our activity together to measure and monitor our impact on CO2 and nature.
+This will help us make sure we continue to deliver and influence positive change towards a Net Carbon Zero District Council by 2040.

-Following the installation of Electric Vehicle charging points in our car parks using grant funding, we have so far supported approaching 100,000 miles of more environmentally friendly travel.
+• EV Charging points: following the installation of Electric Vehicle Charging points in our car parks using grant funding, HDC has so far supported an estimated 150,000 miles of more environmentally friendly travel.

 Berman Park has been a successful addition to St Ives, a brand new natural park for residents to enjoy and for wildlife and biodiversity to thrive.